Finding a Top Financial Advisor Firm in Buffalo, New York

-Courier Capital does use model portfolios.
+Courier Capital uses model portfolios.
 That means your profile will be matched with a pre-made asset model (conservative, moderate conservative, moderate, moderately aggressive or aggressive).
-High-net-worth clients (those with $1.5 million) may have a more tailored account and not see their portfolio in a model.
+High-net-worth clients may have a more tailored account and not see their portfolio in a model.

 Sanderson Wealth Management

-Sanderson has eight advisors and was founded in 2001.
-The firm is fee-only, meaning it makes money solely from a percentage of assets under management and doesn’t sell you insurance or mutual funds to earn commissions or fees.
+Sanderson has several on-staff advisors and was founded in 2001.
+The firm is fee-only, meaning it makes money solely from client-paid fees, avoiding all third-party commissions in the process.

 Sanderson Wealth Management Background

 John Sanderson founded the firm in 2001 and remains the majority owner.
 He is a certified public accountant (CPA) and also earned the designation of certified investment management analyst (CIMA).
 Before creating the firm, Sanderson spent 27 years at Ernst & Young, one of the largest accounting firms in the world.
 A graduate of Niagara University, Sanderson is a lifelong resident of western New York.